Webinar | March.16.2021 - March.17.2021 | 8:35am - 3:20pm (Pacific Daylight Time)Virtual Master Class

 Among his accomplishments, Cory coordinated with staff at the U.S. Department of Energy to draft the National Action Plan on Demand Response and the corresponding Implementation Proposal to Congress.
 He also managed the development of a landmark order addressing the Commission’s jurisdiction over a non-jurisdictional transmission provider.

-Wolfram Pohl, a partner in the San Francisco office, is a member of the Tax Group.
-His practice focuses on the tax aspects of corporate transactions, municipal finance and project finance.
+Wolfram Pohl, a tax partner in the San Francisco office, focuses on the tax aspects of project finance and corporate transactions, with an emphasis on renewable energy and infrastructure projects.

 Rohit represents several of the world’s leading developers of renewable and conventional energy generation projects on project development, M&A and financing arrangements.